Run by School of Sport, Health and Exercise Sciences

 Plan, initiate and evaluate an appropriate personal programme of development.

-Provide an evidence based account of their achievements and activities over Semester 1.
-This will include workshops and practicals attended as well as individual work.
+Provide an evidence based account of achievements and activities over Semester 1.

 Coherently and critically presented integration of scientific knowledge within support work.

 Students will present a written portfolio identifying professional competencies and a plan for developing these competencies over Semester 1 and reflections on this process.

 |CASE STUDY||Case study||

 Students will present a written case study of applied client work carried out in Semester 2.

 Teaching and Learning Strategy